matter-labs/zksync-lite-docs/docs/faq/tech.md

 ## Maximum throughput

 **zkSync** node infrastructure has been benchmarked to support more than 8000 TPS (transactions per second).
-Currently, the actual transaction throughput has an upper bound of 300 TPS due to the current limitations of the PLONK CRS.
+Currently, the actual transaction throughput has an upper bound of 2000 TPS due to Ethereum's block gas limits.
 Yet, this number exceeds by far
 [the average transaction load on Paypal](https://en.bitcoin.it/Scalability#Scalability_targets) and should be sufficient for a while.
 More importantly, PLONK is one of the few proof systems that allow efficient universal recursion (without difficulties such as the need for cycles of elliptic curves)!
-We already implemented, verified, and benchmarked it.
 Recursion allows us to easily implement uncapped blocks in zkSync v1.1 without reimplementing the already-audited basic block circuit.
 Moreover, it is the key to the future implementation of privacy and smart contracts.
-More details will be provided at a later time.
+Recursion is now live in production!

 ## Transaction finality

 Transactions in **zkSync** reach the finality of Ethereum once the SNARK proof of the **zkSync** block is generated and accepted by the smart contract.
 The proof time generation is expected to be about 10 minutes, i.e. 10 minutes after submitted, the **zkSync** (proof) transaction is as final as any L1 Ethereum transaction included in the same Ethereum block as the transaction with the proof.
+At the moment, when a user sends a transaction, we wait for the block to get filled, and so we don't generate the proof immediately.
+With higher throughput on the zkSync system, time between blocks will decrease.

 In contrast, fraud-based scaling solutions (e.g. optimistic rollup) require at least 2 weeks of a lockout period to operate more-or-less securely, which results in 2 weeks objective<sup>\*</sup> tx finality time.